cisco/ChezScheme/README.md

 Although an interpreter is available, all code is compiled by default.
-Source code is compiled on-the-fly when loaded from a source file or entered via the shell interface.
+Source code is compiled on-the-fly when loaded from a source file or entered via the shell.
 A source file can also be precompiled into a stored binary form and automatically recompiled when its dependencies change.
 Whether compiling on the fly or precompiling, the compiler produces